Abhishek8815/Decentralized-Exchange-DEX-with-Limit-Order-Functionality/README.md

 A decentralized exchange  smart contract enabling a users the create, fill, and cancel limit orders for ERC20 tokens.
 It provide a trustless and transparent platform for peer-to-peer token trading.

 ## Project Vision
-To build a secure and efficient decentralized exchange that supports limit orders, empowering users to trade tokens without intermediaries and with full custody control.
+To build a secure and efficient decentralized exchange that support limit orders, empowering users to trade tokens without intermediaries and with full custody control.

 ## Key Features
 - Create limit orders specifying token pair and amounts